AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-6.md

 After a long a difficult expedition, House Windeye discovered **A Glass Tower** on the lost island of the Kingdom of Salaan.

-After an eventful reign, King Squilliam Squaffleson was eventually succeeded by King Graham Grappel II.
+After an eventful reign, King Squilliam Squaffleson was eventually succeeded by King Grammy Au Grappel.